youngsm113/w7comprehensive/README.md

 # Predicting Disease Progression with Linear Regression

 ## Overview
-I useD the UCI Diabetes dataset (via `sklearn.datasets`) to model the one-year disease progression measure as a function of 10 baseline clinical variables.
+I used the UCI Diabetes dataset (via `sklearn.datasets`) to model the one-year disease progression measure as a function of 10 baseline clinical variables.

 ## Contents
 - `q5-compprehensive.ipynb`: step-by-step exploration, training, and evaluation.